District Court Jury Duty Information

 Jurors will be seated at least 6 feet from other jurors and anyone else in the courtroom.
 Jurors will have assigned seats in the jury box.

 Throughout the day, cleaning staff will disinfect high touch areas in the courtroom.
 Deep cleaning will be completed at the end of each trial day.
 Hand sanitizer and wipes are available in the courtroom and hand sanitizer stations are available in the lobby.

-How to Appear for Remote Jury Orientation
+How to Appear for Jury Duty in District Court

 Prior to jury orientation, you need to have completed the jury questionnaire.
 You received instructions with the original summons on how to do this.
 If you haven't completed the questionnaire yet, click here and complete it now.